dobinator/Readme-generator/utils/Readme.md

 ## Description:
    This application was created for the to assist with the creation of a dynamically generated professional README.md.
+The application will create license buttons that will be displayed on your Github page.
+It will have a detailed listing with the table of contents and infomation on how to contact and contribute if so desired.

 ## Table of Contents